Any questions, emails or contact requests submitted prior to January 20, 2018 must be resubmitted.

 Free; mandatory participation in a servant leadership project serves as camp tuition.

-This year's Coach's Clinic will be held March 18th at Wayne High School.
-Check-in is at 3:45pm and the Clinic starts at 4:30pm.
+This year's Coach's Clinic will be held at Wayne High School on April 21.
+Check-in is at 4:30pm and the Clinic starts at 5:15pm.

 Every year, the Pro Football Mini Camp hosts a coach’s clinic that includes a guest speaker and guest instructors.
 The clinic is designed to bring holistic developmental opportunities to the area’s coaches to assist in improving youth sports through positive and effective coaching techniques, safety awareness and collegiality.
 We want to challenge area coaches to explore new tools and sharpen existing ones.

 John Kasay spent 21 seasons as an NFL kicker, having played with the Seattle Seahawks, Carolina Panthers, and New Orleans Saints.
 He graduated from the University of Georgia, serves as a member of the board of directors of Coaches Time Out and is the former Director of Athletics and the Charlotte Christian School, where he currently serves as an assistant football coach.